VeerPatel0638/Defi/README.md

 ### Star (STR) Token

 Star (STR) is an ERC20 token that provides essential features for decentralized transactions, including total supply tracking, balance management, and events for transfers and approvals.
-Users can engage in secure and transparent financial transactions using BZ within the DeFi Empire ecosystem.
+Users can engage in secure and transparent financial transactions using STR within the DeFi Empire ecosystem.

 ### Vault Contract

-The Vault contract, built to interact seamlessly with BZ through the IERC20 interface, offers a secure platform for users to deposit and withdraw funds.
+The Vault contract, built to interact seamlessly with STR through the IERC20 interface, offers a secure platform for users to deposit and withdraw funds.
 Users earn shares proportionate to their contributions, creating a fair and efficient system for decentralized finance activities.

 ## Getting Started